There’s a lot of different ways to export data from Twitter to Google Sheets. The best way is to use the Twitter API.

 To browse the available Twitter endpoints, first open the Twitter API documentation page: https://developer.twitter.com/en/docs/api-reference-index

-The menu on the left contains a list of categories for the available APIs:
+The main section of this page contains a list of categories for the available APIs, each with their endpoints:

 In the next step, we show an example API request to Twitter from Google Sheets with a completed API URL.